ChrisSantosLang/redscience/docs/source/curriculum.rst

   Write, test, debug, and deploy the code.

 This curriculum assumes that you might wish only to code.
-You can expect it to provide the completed deliverables for all other tasks.
+You can expect the curriculum to provide the completed deliverables for all other tasks.
 The "How to" articles in this curriculum will walk you through how to use those deliverables.